Stage 7 - Victory Conditions

 Save the code before we Investigate it:

-• line 53 → already determines if the player beats the enemy
+• Line 53 already checks if the player wins the fight.

-• Enemy.num_of_enemy -= 1 → reduces the value of the class variable by one.
+• Enemy.num_of_enemy -= 1 makes the class variable go down by one when an enemy is defeated.

 Check for Victory